grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]

-# (experimental) Label used to further separate specific distributor and
+# (experimental) Label used to define the group label for metrics separation.
-# ingester metrics adding a 'group' label.
-For each write request, the group is
+# For each write request, the group is obtained from the first non-empty group
-# obtained from the first non-empty group label from the incoming list of
+# label from the incoming list of timeseries.
+Specific distributor and ingester
+# metrics will be further separated adding a 'group' label with group label's
-# timeseries.
+# value.
-# CLI flag: -validation.separate-metrics-label
+# CLI flag: -validation.separate-metrics-group-label
-[separate_metrics_label: <string> | default = ""]
+[separate_metrics_group_label: <string> | default = ""]

 # Maximum number of chunks that can be fetched in a single query from ingesters
 # and long-term storage.
 This limit is enforced in the querier, ruler and